luckyalade/luckyalade/README.md

 # Hi, I am Lucky Alade 👋.

+## Thanks a lot for stopping by.

-Some surface facts about me:
+Here are some surface facts about me:

 - 🔭 I’m currently learning to becoming a Software Engineer at ALX.
 - 🌱 I was formerly into broadcast journalism.